simevo/flash/docs/ADMIN.md

 flash - Admin Guide
 ===================

-## Adding a scraped feed
+## Adding a scraped RSS feed

 Certain sites lack an RSS feed.
 For these generate locally a config for mkfd as follows.

-Start he service locally:
+Start the service locally:

     docker-compose -f docker-compose.local.yml up mkfd